danny-andrews/blog/content/react-css-modules-evaluation.md

 <!-- more -->

 ## "PROs"[\*](https://github.com/gajus/react-css-modules#whats-the-problem)

-**Throws error when trying to use an `undefined` class name.**
+1. Throws error when trying to use an `undefined` class name.

-Only actual pro IMHO.
+> Only actual pro IMHO.

 ---

-**You don't have to use the styles object whenever constructing a className.**
+1. You don't have to use the styles object whenever constructing a className.

-Why is explicitness a bad thing?
+> Why is explicitness a bad thing?

 ---

-**Mixing CSS Modules and global CSS classes is easy.**
+1. Mixing CSS Modules and global CSS classes is easy.

 ```js
 // With react-css-modules